a-n-rose/a-n-rose.github.io/_posts/2018-08-22-language-classifier.md

 My main goal was to build a classifier that could identify the type of language spoken.
 To start out, I decided to keep it simple, training a simple ANN on only two languages, English and German.
 That seemed to me a good starting off point.

-I collected a lot of English and German speech from <a href="http://voxforge.org/">VoxForge</a> and then extracted <a href="https://en.wikipedia.org/wiki/Mel-frequency_cepstrum">MFCCs</a> after I added various levels of backgound noise to the speech.
+I collected a lot of English, German, and Russian speech from <a href="http://voxforge.org/">VoxForge</a> and then extracted <a href="https://en.wikipedia.org/wiki/Mel-frequency_cepstrum">MFCCs</a> after I added various levels of backgound noise to the speech.
 I'm glad I did that too!
 Little did I know but those various levels of noise would make very clear how important noise is in machine learning contexts.
 (For more on how I handle noise beyond machine learning contexts, read <a href="https://a-n-rose.github.io/2018/08/23/noise-how-i-love-you.html">here</a>.)

 Before I continue, I'll quickly mention some noise background (haha - that wasn't intentional, actually) and the noise techniques I used in this little experiment.